friend1ws/nanomonsv/README.md

 nanomonsv uses, `tabix`, `bgzip` (which are part of HTSlib projects) and `mafft` inside the program, assuming those are installed, and the paths are already added to the running environment.

-> ##### For use of SSW Library
-> Since version 0.2.0, nanomonsv can be executed without SSW Library.
-When users want to use SSW Library, create the libssw.so and add the path to the LD_LIBRARY_PATH environment variable.
-Please refer the **How to use the Python wrapper ssw_lib.py** section in the [SSW Library](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library) repository page.

 ###### For use of racon
 Since version 0.3.0, we support racon for the step where generating consensus sequence and get single-base resolution breakpoints. racon may become the default instead of mafft in the future.